tuhdo/documentations/Docs/english/elinkvm_guide.md

 * **Built-in IPMI (Intelligent Platform Management Interface) utility**

   eLinkKVM understands IPMI and allows control the server that support IPMI interface.
 The user may power on/off/reset or getting IPMI events from server.

 * **Support USB Host Interface**

   Allow control USB 3G/4G, external USB storage or USB security device to add more functionality.

 * **Flexible 2 Ethernet Ports**

-  The Ethernet ports can be configured to work indepently to connect 2 different networks with the master port can be configured as a DHCP server.
+  The Ethernet ports can be configured to work independently to connect 2 different networks with the master port can be configured as a DHCP server.
 Or 2 ports can be used to connect a server to a router, using a single server Ethernet port.

 * **Built-In USB Hub**

   Physically emulate all USB device (Mouse, Keyboard, Storage) with just one USB cables

 * **Scalability**

   eLinkKVM can scale to control more than one computers by connecting the computers to eLinkSwitch.

 * **Compact form factor**